 The IKEA sustainability agenda is described in the sustainability strategy "People & Planet Positive".
-During FY18, Inter IKEA Group updated the strategy and introduced new sustainability ambitions and commitments addressing the entire IKEA franchise system and value chain.
-In FY19, efforts were made to translate these ambitions and commitments into more concrete targets and actions, enabling structured progress follow-up in the future.
+The strategy includes sustainability ambitions and commitments leading up to 2030, addressing the entire IKEA franchise system and value chain.

-The IKEA sustainability strategy secures a common sustainability agenda for all stakeholders in the IKEA value chain.
-We have a long-term perspective on our business.
+The IKEA sustainability strategy secures a common sustainability agenda for all stakeholders in the IKEA value chain with a long-term perspective on the business.
 Profitability and responsibility are not opposing forces, on the contrary, they are interdependent.
-We can only ensure long-term profitability by acting in a way that creates positive impact and trust among all stakeholders.
+Long-term profitability can only be ensured by acting in a way that creates positive impact and trust among all stakeholders.

-The IKEA People & Planet Positive Strategy provides a common framework for all trademark users and units to develop and integrate sustainability tactics and actions into their own business plans, but gives flexibility for local, market relevant approaches and solutions.
+The People & Planet Positive strategy provides a common framework for all trademark users and units to develop and integrate sustainability tactics and actions into their own business plans, but gives flexibility for local, market relevant approaches and solutions.